alomdinhmzsd/blog-app/posts/ASelected-Exam-Prep/Exam-From-001-to-065.md

 **Which AWS solution best meets these requirements?**

-- ✅ **Use AWS Glue DataBrew to visually build transformation workflows on top of the raw Parquet files in S3.
+- Use AWS Glue DataBrew to visually build transformation workflows on top of the raw Parquet files in S3.
 Use DataBrew recipes to track, audit, and share the transformation steps with others.
-Enable data profiling to inspect column statistics, null values, and data types across datasets**
+Enable data profiling to inspect column statistics, null values, and data types across datasets\*\*
 - Use Amazon AppFlow to move and transform Parquet files in S3.
 Configure AppFlow transformations and mappings within the visual interface.
 Share flows with collaborators through AWS IAM policies and scheduled executions
 - Create Amazon Athena SQL queries to perform transformation steps directly on S3.
 Store queries in AWS Glue Data Catalog and share saved queries with other users through Amazon Athena's query editor
 - Use AWS Glue Studio’s visual canvas to design data transformation workflows on top of the Parquet files in Amazon S3.
 Configure Glue Studio jobs to run these transformations without writing code.
 Share the job definitions with team members for reuse.
 Use the visual job editor to track transformation progress and inspect profiling statistics for each dataset column